ibm-cloud-docs/apps/ts_apps.md

 Have a casual question or just want to talk about all things starter kits?
 Come chat with the development team on [{{site.data.keyword.cloud_notm}} Dev Tools Slack](https://ic-devops-slack-invite.us-south.devops.cloud.ibm.com/){: external}.
 After you request your invitation, sign in and join the `#ask-your-question` channel.
 {: tip}

+## Errors when applying Terraform plan using Schematics
+{: #terraform-apply-plan-errors}
+{: troubleshoot}

+Error when creating resource instance: This plan requires a paid account.
+You can upgrade by adding a credit card to your account or you can select the free plan if it's available.

+22: resource "ibm_resource_instance" "cos_instance"

+The IBM Cloud Infrastructure credentials could not be validated.

+62: resource "ibm_container_cluster" "cluster"

 ## Cannot deploy my app from a starter kit that is deprecated
 {: #deprecated-starter-ts}
 {: troubleshoot}